bchadburn/computer-vision/README.md

 Outputs confusion matrix, and model predictions and confidence scores for specific images.
 Returns overall model performance on validation dataset, and lastly outputs trained model.

-Troubleshooting note: To run script, ensure system is using numpy version specified in requirements.txt file.
-Script can throw the error "NotImplementedError: Cannot convert a symbolic Tensor..." for some other versions of numpy.

 ### Making single image predictions
 Run python single_image_predictions -i {image path}
 For example, to pass an image used for train/val run: python single_image_prediction.py -i indoor_outdoor_images/0-_2hRjVpJtdY.jpg